-Prevent tracking and protect your data with Avast Secure Browser for Android
+Prevent tracking and protect your data with Avast Secure Browser for iPhone and iPad

 Have you ever wondered if your incognito history gets saved?
 While browsing incognito prevents your browsing history from being stored on your device, traces of your online activity can still hang around after your session ends.
 Learn how to check your incognito history and delete it.
 Then, install a specialized secure browser to get truly private browsing.

 But does incognito mode leave any traces behind, and can you ever find a record of your incognito activity after your browsing session ends?
 While it can be tricky to view your incognito history again, it’s not impossible — keep reading to learn how to check your incognito history.

 Whether you want to see your incognito history to find that special gift you searched for the other night, or ensure your incognito history is completely deleted, we’ll share a couple methods you can try.
 So, next time you open an incognito tab, you know exactly what’s saved and what isn’t.
 Read on and learn how to delete history in incognito for more privacy.

 To view your incognito browsing history, you can use tools like the DNS cache or third-party software to recover your private browsing data.
 While there’s no straightforward way to see the sites you visited incognito — like viewing your history in your browser — the DNS cache is a good place to start.